mdekstrand/cs533-web/week1/index.md

 It is only over material prior to this point.

 You will have **30 minutes** from when you start the quiz to complete it.
+These quizzes are never going to be terribly long; this one is particularly designed to be pretty easy, as an initial quick check and to give you experience with the quiz process.

 :::{tip}
 I recommend watching the remaining videos before class Thursday as well, but they will not